tarngaina/lol_maya/README.md

     - A group of meshes that have materials and UVs assigned on all faces, all face normals point inward.

         ![](https://i.imgur.com/AlmIqQV.png)
-    - Materials:
+    - Material:
         - Material names in MAPGEO files or in BIN files are used with `/`, this character can't be used in Maya, so all `/` will be converted to `__` when import, and will be converted back to `/` when export.
         - Example:
             - In mapgeo or bin: `Maps/KitPieces/Howling_Abyss/Materials/Keep_inst`
             - In Maya: `Maps__KitPieces__Howling_Abyss__Materials__Keep_inst`
-        - Material type that used in Maya for MAPGEO by default is Standard Surface / Arnold's Standard Surface; Lambert/other materials can work but are not fully supported with import and export materials.
+        - Material type that used in Maya for MAPGEO by default is Standard Surface / Arnold's Standard Surface; Lambert / Other materials can work but are not fully supported with import and export materials.
     - Layer:
         - A map must have 8 layers, equal to 8 `set` in Maya.